10 Best Alice In Chains Songs That Weren’t Singles

 'Black Gives Way To Blue'

 The title track from 'Dirt' proved that you can be heavy without playing 200 beats per minute, a skill many artists of the time had forgotten.
 Jerry Cantrell's wah-wah soaked main riff epitomizes the term grunge.
-Many bands of the 90's were labeled with the term, Alice In Chains were one of the very few who the title seemed to fit.
+Many bands of the 90s were labeled with the term, Alice In Chains were one of the very few that the title seemed to fit.
 One of Chains' most brutal and lyrically brilliant tracks.
-The mixture of love and death climaxes with the lyric "I want you to scrape me from the wall and go crazy...like you made me", which Staley sings with such conviction it makes you feel his pain.
+The mixture of love and death climaxes with the lyrics "I Want You to Scrape Me / From The Wall and Go Crazy / Like You Made Me," which Staley sings with such conviction it makes you feel his pain.

 'Rain When I Die'

 Another great non-single track from 'Dirt' that, as many AIC songs, was oddly prophetic of Layne Staley's demise.
 'Rain When I Die' exemplifies everything Chains does best -- grooved out bass lines and soaring vocal melodies that, when paired with Jerry Cantrell's swampy guitar rhythms, create unforgettable and explosive moments.
 It is worth noting that deceased former bassist Mike Starr played a large role in the writing of this song.
 Starr was kicked out of the band on the 'Dirt' tour and replaced by Mike Inez.

 Though never released as a single, this is easily one of Alice in Chains' best known songs.
 The pure emotion of the song really came through when the band performed it for their MTV Unplugged special.
 While many regard that version as the definitive one, I prefer the brilliance of Jerry's electric guitar solo from the 'Jar of Flies' version.
 This song perfectly embodies the struggles that Layne's addiction would later put him through, although the deep feelings of loneliness and despair are non-specific enough that anyone can identify with the message.